 Note: some of the links below may be affiliate links, meaning that I receive a commission if you purchase through them.

-UAD Apollo Features - Good Things Come in Small Packages
+UAD Apollo Solo Features - Good Things Come in Small Packages

 The UAD Apollo Solo Thunderbolt 3 audio interface is about quality over quantity.
-It features a simple, but effective interface dominated by one knob that can control many of the features.
+It features metal construction with a simple, but effective front panel interface dominated by one knob that can control many of the features.
 It comes in a compact and rugged little metal chassis that I would feel comfortable traveling with and bringing to gigs.
 It is powered by its Thunderbolt 3 port.

 On the front you’ll also find a digital meter, a Hi-Z input for your guitar, and a headphone jack.
 I really appreciate the thoughtful design of putting these two jacks on the front - you don’t need to have your guitar or headphones plugged in 24/7, so having easy access to them makes it much easier to plug in only as need - leaving your desk much less cluttered!